League of Women Voters Pike County

 The purpose of the League of Women Voters of Pike County is to promote political responsibility through informed and active participation of citizens in government.
 The League is nonpartisan: it neither supports nor opposes any political parties or candidates.
 Nothing in these guides should be construed as an endorsement of any candidate by the League of Women Voters of Pike County.

+On September 16, the Commonwealth of Pennsylvania instituted the ability to fill out online Absentee Ballot Applications here.
+Applications may also be downloaded from the Pike County Elections Office website.
 Registered voters who are ill, disabled, or will be absent from the municipality on Election Day may vote by absentee ballot.
-Completed applications for civilian absentee ballots must be received by the county Board of Elections by 5 P.M., October, 2019.
+Completed applications for civilian absentee ballots must be received by the county Board of Elections by 5 P.M., October 29, 2019.
 Completed civilian absentee ballots must be received back at the Board of Elections by 5 P.M. on Friday, November 1, 2019.
 If an emergency arises (unexpected illness or business trip) after the Tuesday application deadline, call your county Board of Elections for information on emergency absentee voting.
 Proof of emergency may be required.
 An emergency application and ballot can be obtained and voted by 5 P.M. on Friday, November 1, 2019.
 Any disabled voter having questions regarding the accessibility of a polling place should consult the county Board of Elections.

 Information for write-in voting will be available at the polling place.